 Similarly, teams need to be on the same page to be able to conduct time-sensitive operations.

-Even though operators should be honest, there is no reason for them to be rude.
+Even though agents should be honest, there is no reason for them to be rude.
 A little politeness goes a long way in making a customer feel valued.
 In order to be more courteous you don’t have to be long-winded or over-the-top either.
 You just have to make sure that you’re considerate, without being curt or vague.

 For example, there’s a difference between “Okay.
 I’ll do that.” and “Yes, I’ll check on your account for you.
 One moment, please.”